Digital transformation in banking and financial services: the new frontier

 - Rising regulatory pressures that are compressing margins

-JPMorgan Chase recognised that its competitive edge depends on providing innovative and competitive consumer technology.
-And to do that successfully, the banking and financial services company realised that it would also need to invest in its own digital transformation in banking and financial services – i.e. equip its employees with the best tech and tools needed to do their best work.
+JPMorgan Chase recognized that its competitive edge depends on providing innovative and competitive consumer technology.
+And to do that successfully, the banking and financial services company realized that it’d also need to invest in its own digital transformation in banking and financial services—that is, equip its employees with the best tech and tools needed to do their best work.

-If financial institutions plan to keep up with – or better yet, outperform – the competition, they need to adapt to the digital age sooner rather than later.
+If financial institutions plan to keep up with—or better yet, outperform—the competition, they need to adapt to the digital age sooner than later.
 Here’s how financial services companies can successfully ride the wave of digital transformation.

 What are the benefits of digital transformation in banking and financial services?

 Often, digital transformation begins with the adoption of digital workplaces, where collaboration and teamwork are facilitated by technology rather than by a physical location.
-By investing in digital workplaces that connect employees and subject-matter experts across departments and geographical locations, companies can provide:
+By investing in digital workplaces that connect employees and subject matter experts across departments and geographies, companies can provide:

 - Greater alignment between teams, resulting in faster and more accurate customer service

-- The ability for teams to automate administrative tasks and customise workflows, freeing them up to tackle more complex and challenging work
+- The ability for teams to automate administrative tasks and customize workflows, freeing them up to tackle more complex and challenging work

 - Speedier escalation and resolution for critical incidents

-The digital transformation journey is unique for every company but there are best practices available for getting started.
-By focusing on employee needs, processes and tools, company leaders can gain momentum and get employees to buy in to their digital transformation strategy.
+The digital transformation journey is unique for every company, but there are best practices available for getting started.
+By focusing on employee needs, processes and tools, company leaders can gain momentum and buy-in for their digital transformation strategy.

 1. Supply the vision

-Change is stressful, especially an undertaking such as digital transformation in banking and financial services.
-The key for senior leadership executing a digital transformation, according to the Boston Consulting Group, is to be wholly committed to radically changing the financial institution: ‘Digital transformation must be a clearly articulated strategic priority, supported by appropriate funding, talent recruitment, openness to new agile ways of working and a willingness to take risks.’
+Change is stressful, especially an undertaking like digital transformation in banking and financial services.
+The key for senior leadership executing a digital transformation, according to the Boston Consulting Group, is to be wholly committed to radically changing the financial institution: “Digital transformation must be a clearly articulated strategic priority, supported by appropriate funding, talent recruitment, openness to new agile ways of working, and a willingness to take risks.”

-Don’t forget to reinforce the why when you articulate the digital transformation taking place and to regularly highlight benefits for both employees and customers.
-This will inspire a sense of purpose and help employees to stay motivated.
+Don’t neglect to reinforce the why when you articulate the digital transformation taking place, and regularly highlight benefits for both employees and customers.
+This will inspire a sense of purpose and help employees stay motivated.

 Remember to also take a step back as you share your vision and listen to employees’ concerns or challenges throughout the process.
-Be prepared to change tack if people are struggling to adapt to this new way of working.
+Be prepared to change tacks if people are struggling with adapting to this new way of working.

-While it’s important for senior leadership to help people to get to grips with new processes, tools and infrastructures during a company-wide digital transformation in banking and financial services, it’s hard to guide everyone at once.
-In order to provide ongoing support, create an internal champions network to help to keep momentum going.
+While it’s important for senior leadership to help people grapple with new processes, tools and infrastructures during a companywide digital transformation in banking and financial services, it’s hard to guide everyone at once.
+In order to provide ongoing support, create an internal champion network to help keep momentum going.

-Champions are specially appointed fans and experts of digital transformation within regions, business units and departments who can lead digital changes and bring the best practices with them.
-They can be nominated by managers who have noticed their aptitude and positivity.
+Champions are deputized fans and experts of digital transformation within regions, business units and departments who can lead digital changes and bring best practices with them.
+They can be nominated by managers who have noticed their aptitude and positive personality.
 Or, more often than not, champions can emerge organically during a company’s digital transformation, raising their hands and volunteering to help their colleagues.

 3. Invest in digital tools that enable collaboration

 By making information searchable, manageable and readily available, employees can avoid working in silos and instead focus on delivering top-notch financial services and competitive customer experiences.
 Once you’ve established a digital workplace, ensure that your company’s databases, tools and applications are interoperable.
-That way, your company can optimise data analytics efforts and operating patterns, while developing new cloud-based services more quickly.
-PwC recommends that you prioritise:
+That way, your company can optimize data analytics efforts and operating patterns, while developing new cloud-based services more quickly.
+PwC recommends prioritizing:

 - Updating your IT operating model